Product School

 To do this, Product Managers need to feel more comfortable communicating with designers in their language.
 That means getting to grips with some key concepts.

-User Flows and User Journeys are two key parts of design that Product Managers should be very interested in, as they both heavily affect how the user interacts with and experiences the product…which is what it’s all about at the end of the day!
+User Flows and User Journeys are two key parts of product design that Product Managers should be very interested in, as they both heavily affect how the user interacts with and experiences the product…which is what it’s all about at the end of the day!

 However, these two terms are sometimes used interchangeably, and at first glance, they can look incredibly similar.
 So let’s clear up the confusion and take a look at the difference between them.